rho-devel/rho/README.md

 ## Build Requirements

 Compiling CXXR requires a GCC or Clang compiler with C++ 11 support and fortran support.
 In addition, boost 1.48.0 or later must be installed.

-Compilation of the LLVM JIT requires LLVM version 3.4 as well.
+Compilation of the LLVM JIT requires a Clang compiler and LLVM version 3.4 as well.
+(GCC should also be supported in the future.)

 CXXR has been tested to compile on both Linux and Mac OSX systems.